 Short sleepers who clock less than 6 hours a night are 50% more likely to develop or die of heart disease.

-The exact mechanism by which sleep deprivation increases heart disease is complex and incompletely understood, but some of the theories include increased blood pressure and increased weight gain, both of which have been identified as risk factors for heart disease.
+The exact mechanism by which sleep deprivation increases heart disease is complex and not entirely understood.
+Some of the theories include increased blood pressure and increased weight gain, both of which are risk factors for heart disease.

-Stress exists in every day of our busy, deadline-demanding lives.
-Try a quick google search now and it’s likely to reveal thousands of articles, written about the ubiquity of stress and it’s many ill effects.
-Well, did you know that one of those ill effects is an unhealthy heart?
+The modern career places stress in every juncture of the day.
+A quick google search will reveal thousands of articles about the ubiquity of stress and its many ill effects.
+Did you know that one of those ill effects is an unhealthy heart?

 When the body encounters stress, it reacts by raising the heart rate and increasing blood pressure.
 If this process continues over a prolonged period, it can damage the blood vessels that supply the heart, leading to heart disease.